 In the second example, the writer demonstrates their “I can laugh at myself” side.
 It’s a statement that makes the reader smile and gives them the sense that the writer is indeed good humored and doesn’t take him/herself too seriously.

-The best demonstration of an example of how funny can be misinterpreted is a story about an email I once received from a man.
+The best demonstration I have as an example of how funny can be misinterpreted is a story about an email I once received from a man.

-I’m online dating and I see that I have a new message.
+While online dating I see that I have a new message.
 I open it up and the one and only thing he said in the message was, “I don’t know how to put this, but I’m kinda a big deal.”

 I was like, what?